awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 myauroracluster.cluster-ro-c9bfei4hjlrd.us-east-1-beta.rds.amazonaws.com:5432
 ```

-In this scenario, your application would attempt to establish a connection to any node type, master or slave\.
+In this scenario, your application would attempt to establish a connection to any node type, primary or secondary\.
 Once connected, a good practice is to first examine the read/write status of the node by querying for the result of the command `SHOW transaction_read_only`\.

-If the return value of the query is `OFF`, then you've successfully connected to the master node\.
+If the return value of the query is `OFF`, then you've successfully connected to the primary node\.
 If the return value is `ON`, and your application requires a read/write connection, you can then call the `aurora_replica_status` function to determine the `server_id` that has `session_id='MASTER_SESSION_ID'`\.
-This function gives you the name of the master node\.
+This function gives you the name of the primary node\.
 You can use this in conjunction with the 'endpointPostfix' described below\.

-One thing to watch out for is when you connect to a replica that has data that has become stale\.
+One thing to be aware of is when you connect to a replica that has stale data\.
 When this happens, the `aurora_replica_status` function may show out\-of\-date information\.
-A threshold for staleness can be set at the application level and examined by looking at the difference between the server time and the last\_update\_time\.
-In general, your application should be sure to avoid flip\-flopping between two hosts due to conflicting information returned by the aurora\_replica\_status function\.
-That is, your application should err on the side of trying all known hosts first instead of blindly following the data returned by the aurora\_replica\_status function\.
+A threshold for staleness can be set at the application level and examined by looking at the difference between the server time and the `last_update_time`\.
+In general, your application should avoid flipping between two hosts due to conflicting information returned by the `aurora_replica_status` function\.
+Your application should try all known hosts first instead of blindly following the data returned by the `aurora_replica_status` function\.

 ##### RDS API<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.HostString.API"></a>